 Expereo knows both.
 Our experience working with over 3000 suppliers around the world has given us a unique insight into how global Internet works.
 If you thought Internet access is just Internet access, you would be shocked to know that unless you’re in a well-supplied area, with many tier 1 providers, your choices to Cloud is sadly lacking.

-This is why Expereo built its own enhanced Internet access called Expereo Cloud Acceleration.
+This is why Expereo built its own enhanced Internet access called Expereo Enhanced Internet.
 It is a service built using the Internet’s routing protocol, BGP, and uses our proprietary software-defined technology to manage and optimize connectivity to Cloud.

 Our route optimization engine scans worldwide Internet traffic in real-time to identify the optimal path for your Internet or SD-WAN traffic at any given moment.
-With both SD-WAN and Cloud Acceleration, you have two software defined technologies to manage your underlay and overlay, giving you the best performing connection to Cloud.
+With both SD-WAN and Enhanced Internet, you have two software-defined technologies to manage your underlay and overlay, giving you the best performing connection to Cloud.

 The result?
 Happy and productive users.

 Sound interesting?
-If you want to learn more about SD-WAN or our very own Cloud Acceleration service, get in touch with us today and speak with one of our in-house experts.
+If you want to learn more about SD-WAN or our very own Enhanced Internet service, get in touch with us today and speak with one of our in-house experts.